![]() | |

 as France and England competed for control of America.
 Someone was always ready to fight someone else.

 Wells escaped," or some other similar reference.
-Your other ancestors who saw battle at the Falls Fight were your 8G grandfathers Preserved Clapp and John Lyman, and your 9G grandfathers Nathanial Dickinson, William Clark, and David Hoyt (the elder, #803).
+Your other ancestors who saw action at the Falls Fight were your 8G grandfathers Preserved Clapp and John Lyman, and your 9G grandfathers Nathaniel Dickinson, William Clark, and David Hoyt (the elder, #803).

-Jonathan saw action in other skirmishes, and he led the 90-man militia that (vainly) fought to protect the village of Deerfield in 1704.
+Jonathan fought in other skirmishes and led the 90-man militia that vainly fought to protect the village of Deerfield in 1704.

 Sarah and Jonathan were each other's second marriage.
 A local history, written in 2012 by Edward Barnard, reports: “Sarah must have been stylish and well dressed, for in 1675 at 18 years of age she married Joseph Barnard, the well-educated son of early Puritan settlers of Hartford, CT.
 Joseph Barnard was a tailor, surveyor, and farmer.
 In 1676, Sarah was indicted, along with 37 other women and 30 men for wearing silk, contrary to law.
 (She was fined 2 shillings and 6 pence).